 Wildlife animals in India are both rich and varied.
 More than 5% of India’s land is under forest cover- there are more than 100 national parks and 482 wildlife sanctuaries.
 The country is one of the 12 mega diversity areas in the world, in terms of animals.

 If your desire is to explore the finest varieties of wild animals in the Indian jungles, then you must make a trip to discover the wildlife in India.
-Choose from wildlife packages that would take you to sanctuaries or to the habitat specialized for birds, or you can even take a boat-ride to know more about colorful aquatic animals.
-Geographically, more than 4% land cover of India comprises forests, and it is the natural habitat of wild animals, reptiles, and birds.
+Choose from wildlife packages that would take you to sanctuaries or to the habitat specialized for birds, or you can even take a boat-ride to know more about colourful aquatic animals.
+Geographically, more than 4% of the land cover of India comprises forests, and it is the natural habitat of wild animals, reptiles, and birds.

 India offers you plenty when it comes to get an understanding about wildlife.
 In terms of animals, India is among one of the twelve multi-diversity areas when it comes to animals and vegetation.
 For the wildlife enthusiast, it is not just about capturing the thrill and excitement of adventure in the camera, but it is also about storing the memories of watching the beasts right in front of their eyes.
 You can start your journey to know more about wildlife in India from North India, and then move towards the south gradually.